Wentworth Cheswill (plaque)

 Wentworth Cheswell was born on this date in 1746.
 He was a Black businessman and politician.

 Young Cheswell was a key figure in New Hampshire politics and the son of Hopestill Cheswell, a well-known pre-Revolutionary house builder.
-The elder Cheswell, a Mulatto, was an independent Black man who held an important business position during slavery.
+The elder Cheswell, a Mulatto, was an independent Black man who held a vital business position during slavery.
 The younger Cheswell, too, excelled in local politics.
 Named for Royal Governor Benning Wentworth, he attended Dummer Academy.
 He was a justice of the peace and yeoman landowner, and like Paul Revere, Cheswell made a midnight ride on horseback to warn New Hampshire residents of the coming of British soldiers.

 In Newmarket, NH, he served as town assessor, selectman, and coroner.
-He preserved important town records and helped start the first private library in Newmarket.
+He preserved vital town records and helped start the first private library in Newmarket.
 From 1768, when he was elected constable until he died in 1817, Cheswell held a succession of town or local government positions.
-Besides serving as assessor, town auditor, and coroner, he has also voted a selectman.
+Besides serving as assessor, town auditor, and coroner, he also voted as a selectman.
 From his appointment in 1805 onwards, Wentworth Cheswell exercised the authority of Rockingham County's Justice of the Peace.

 "A PEOPLE OF COLOR":